There are three types of emergency contraception (EC) or “morning after” pills:

-Generally, progestin-only pills have fewer side effects than EC pills that contain both progestin and estrogen.
+Generally, Plan B and Ella pills have fewer side effects than EC pills that contain both progestin and estrogen.

-If you’re worried about side effects, ask your pharmacist for a progestin-only pill.
+If you’re worried about side effects, ask your healthcare provider or a pharmacist for a progestin-only pill.

 Side effects like headaches and nausea should fade within a few days.